daos-stack/daos/docs/admin/rebuild_controls.md

 (e.g., system stop, system/pool exclude, reintegrate, drain, pool extend) can trigger new rebuild(s).
-Also, if a rebuild is stopped, whatever progress it had made in reconstructing the data in the pool is not retained — a subsequent "rebuild start" command will start the rebuild from the beginning (i.e., this is not a pause/resume interface).
+Also, if a rebuild is stopped, whatever progress it had made in reconstructing the data in the pool is not retained — a subsequent `rebuild start` command will start the rebuild from the beginning (i.e., this is not a pause/resume interface).

 Some circumstances where rebuild stop/start controls may be helpful are: